stliang/intuitive_monad/README.md

 ```

 ## Function Type as Exponent
-For a function that takes an `a` type and returns a `b` type has the `b` to the power of `a` possible functions.
-For example, given a function that transforms Bool -> RBG where RBG has three possible values namely R, B, and G, there are nine possible unique functions:
+For a function that takes an `a` type and returns a `b` type has the `b to the power of a` possible functions.
+For example, given a function that transforms Bool -> RBG where RBG has three possible values namely R, B, and G, there are nine possible unique functions from 3^2=9:

 ```
 Function 1